What can we help you with?

 Money is distributed proportionally among all your stocks/ETFs based on your current allocation.
 Since security prices are constantly changing, so are the dollar weights of the motif you own.
 The dollar weights of the stocks/ETFs at the time of new purchase will be the same as the dollar weights of the stocks/ETFs you own at that moment.
 This is to ensure that adding or removing money from a motif will not alter its performance trajectory in percentage terms.

 If you want to invest in an idea, but can’t find a motif for it, you can build your own motif from scratch.
-To build your own motif, from your Motif dashboard go to “Build” and click “Build a Motif”.
+To build your own motif, go to “Trading” menu and click “Build a Motif”.

 You can also tell us about your idea and we’ll consider building a motif around it.
 Email your idea to firstname.lastname@example.org.